patrickcapaldo/patrickcapaldo.github.io/_projects/civi.md

 ## Key Features

+There are three features of CIVI being Explore, Analyse, and Case Studies.

 ### Explore

 The Explore page serves as the primary entry point for visualising the CIVI data.
 It features an interactive world map where users can: